the-pat/reddit-node-wallpaper/Readme.md

-# How to edit a config
+# reddit-node-wallpaper

-You can edit in `config.json` file, for instance,
+## Configuration

-* `maxRetry`  the maximum of time you want to retry
+- `maxRetry`: the maximum number of times you want to retry
-* `score` to use to filter the reddit posts
+- `score`: the minimum score of the reddit post